-Inspiratory stridor is a symptom that is likely to emerge towards the latter stages of the condition (Flabeau et al, 2014).
-This is likely to have a negative impact on the safety of the swallow, but also affect vocal output (Lalich et al 2014).
+Inspiratory stridor is a symptom that is likely to emerge towards the latter stages of the condition [40].
+This is likely to have a negative impact on the safety of the swallow, but also affect vocal output [41].
 There is currently mixed research as to why this occurs in people with MSA.
-One theory is that it is caused by vocal fold adductor paralysis (Isozaki et al, 1995; Kurisaski, 1999).
-Increased neurogenic atrophy within the intrinsic laryngeal muscles specifically, the posterior crico-aryteniod muscle, will also directly affect voicing ability (Yokoji, Nakamura & Ikeda, 1997).
-Another theory is that poor vocal fold adduction is in fact caused by vocal fold dystonia (Vetrugno et al, 2007); which some studies suggest can be reduced by the use of Botox (Merlo et al, 2002).
-This worsening respiratory condition may significantly increase the patients chances of developing aspiration pneumonia due to reduced airway protection.
+One theory is that it is caused by vocal fold adductor paralysis [42, 43].
+Increased neurogenic atrophy within the intrinsic laryngeal muscles specifically, the posterior crico-aryteniod muscle, will also directly affect voicing ability [44].
+Another theory is that poor vocal fold adduction is in fact caused by vocal fold dystonia [45]; which some studies suggest can be reduced by the use of Botox [46].
+This worsening respiratory condition may significantly increase the patient's chances of developing aspiration pneumonia due to reduced airway protection.

-Speech and Language Therapists may notice that their patients with MSA will have more breathing difficulties and increased dysphonia than those with Parkinson¢ disease.
-This will therefore mean decreased vocal power and a significantly increased risk of aspiration during swallowing (Kurisaki, 1999).
+Speech and Language Therapists may notice that their patients with MSA will have more breathing difficulties and increased dysphonia than those with Parkinson's disease.
+This will therefore mean decreased vocal power and a significantly increased risk of aspiration during swallowing [43].
 The small apnoeic period that is experienced during swallowing may also be increased, causing greater fatigue during eating and drinking activities.

-Speech and Language Respiratory Care Specialists are emerging within the clinical field (RCSLT, 2015).
+Speech and Language Respiratory Care Specialists are emerging within the clinical field [8].
 However, due to the significant lack of these clinical roles within clinical teams, the Speech and Language Therapist should liaise with their respiratory team if the stridor becomes particularly intrusive on activities of daily living.
 Appropriate respiratory measures could then be applied if necessary.